PeteHorn/alfie-python/README.md

  - All ideas are good ideas!

  3
- - Computer programming is a reward for good behaviour
+ - Computer programming is a priviledge